xlwings/xlwings/docs/command_line.rst

                         Requires "Trust access to the VBA project object model" enabled.
-NOTE: Whenever you change something in the VBA editor (such as the layout of a form or the properties of a module, you should run "xlwings vba export" again.
+NOTE: Whenever you change something in the VBA editor (such as the layout of a form or the properties of a module), you should run "xlwings vba export" again.
                         (New in 0.26.3)